Southern Peru: Manu to Machu Picchu

 We will finally take a train from Ollantaytambo to Machu Picchu Town.
 Night in Machu Picchu Town (Aguas Calientes).

-Day 14: Full Day Machu Picchu
+Day 8: Full Day Machu Picchu

-From Aguas Calientes we will take a 20 minute bus ride to visit one of the most famous 7 New World Wonders, the Historic Sanctuary of Machu Picchu.
-More than 200 structures covering more than 30 hectares over peaks and slopes makes Machu Picchu a dramatic experience.
+Later, we will take a 20-minute bus ride to finally visit one of the New Seven Wonders of the World.
+More than 200 structures constructed covering more than 30 hectares over peaks and slopes makes of Machu Picchu a dramatic experience.
 You will hardly find another place where exuberant nature meets such a refined architecture.
-Birding possibilities at the sanctuary include Inca Wren(E), White-tipped Swift, Ocellated Piculet and more.

 Today we will go birding at Abra Malaga.
 The day will begin with an early morning 2-hour drive to the area.
 We will start birding in the east slope of the cordillera and will cover puna, elfin and cloud forest habitats searching specialities such as Marcapata Spinetail (E), Urubamba Antpitta (E), Red-and-White Antpitta (E), Parodi's Hemispingus (E), Unstreaked Tit-tyrant(E), Inca Wren (E), Taczanowski's Tinamou, Diademed Tapaculo, Gray-breasted Mountain-Toucan, Sunangel, Scaled Metaltail, Black-capped Hemispingus, Scarlet-bellied Mountain-Tanager, Plushcap, Yellow-billed Cacique, among others.
 We will have lunch in the field and will return to Ollantayatambo for dinner.
 Night in Ollantaytambo.